 Observations were made by The Dean of Animal Husbandry at the Universidad Nacional Agraria de la Selva, Tingo Maria, Huanuco, Peru over an 18 month period.
 It was noted that Homa cows did not have any placenta remaining in the body after delivery, while in other cows it is very common that a percentage of the placenta is left behind; infection often develops, sometimes to the detriment of the cow.
 This creates a risk for the animal’s health.
 So the health of the herd is improved on a Homa farm.

 According to ancient wisdom the breath of the cow is beneficial and considered healing.
 It is imbued with Life Force or Prana.
 In Europe it was still common practice in the early 20th century to have tuberculosis patients sleep in the cow barn, breathing in the beneficial fumes of the cow and thus being healed of their ailment.

 Just the actual presence of cows on a farm is in itself very transformative, when the cows are treading the soil; for example, when ploughing the land, they are fertilizing the soil while they walk.
 Energy is flowing through the cows into the soil.
 But people now remove the horns of the cows and that changes the energetic configuration of the cow.

 If you do not have cows yet on your Homa farm, you should try to source organic cow dung for the Homa fires.
 Non-organic cow dung can also be used, but as a last resort.
-The cow dung and its urine are also used for the production of Gloria Biosol and for composting.
+The cow dung and its urine are also used for the production of Homa Biosol and for composting.
 Cow’s urine is also used in Homa organic farming for treatment of seeds before planting and as a natural pesticide.
 It has medicinal use in Ayurvedic treatments.